 Indicators of exceptional achievement

-• Receipt of prestigious international awards
+- Receipt of prestigious international awards

-• Significant research funding or advanced academic qualifications
+- Significant research funding or advanced academic qualifications

-• High-profile keynote appearances or global leadership roles
+- High-profile keynote appearances or global leadership roles

-• Intellectual property rights or successful commercialisation outcomes
+- Intellectual property rights or successful commercialisation outcomes

-• Proven innovation or entrepreneurial activity
+- Proven innovation or entrepreneurial activity

-• Sporting or creative achievements that enhance Australia’s international reputation
+- Sporting or creative achievements that enhance Australia’s international reputation

-• Other indicators of exceptional, internationally recognised talent
+- Other indicators of exceptional, internationally recognised talent

 How to be nominated by the Victorian Government

 You must be identified and referred by a Victorian Government department or agency that can support your nomination based on your internationally recognised expertise and how that expertise will be transferred to Victoria.
+Victorian nomination does not involve any registration of interest or application process to be initiated by you.

-Step 2.
-Nomination request
+Step 3.
+Receive Nomination

 The Victorian Government department or agency supporting your nomination will prepare your nomination document.
 Once complete, you can collect it directly from them.